clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/3-design-expressroute-deployment.md

 > [!Important]
 >
 > Based on requirements of workloads and data plan, selection of SKU types can help optimize cost and budget.
-### Evaluate implications of changing SKUs after deployment

-If you have an ExpressRoute gateway after deleting the ExpressRoute circuit, you will still be charged for the cost until you delete it.

 ### Explore pricing based on ExpressRoute SKU